jwworth/n-plus/README.md

 ### Conclusion

 The `includes` method reduced server response time to 486.4ms, about six times faster.
-It lets Rails chose between `preload` and `eager_load`, and is the right tool for 90% of situations.
+It lets Rails chose between `preload` and `eager_load`, and is the right tool for most situations.

 Slow queries should be remedied step-by-step using the server log as a guide.
 Seek out and eliminate redundant queries whenever you can, using `preload`, `eager_load`, `includes`, and your own SQL ingenuity.
 The result will be a faster application, longer-lasting hardware, and a better user experience.